 Now that you have thought through these core concepts, I am going to challenge you to take this one step further.

-It helps you identify your customer's perspective and help you position your brand based on your competitive evaluations.
+Our Small Business Brand Audit is a great way to help you determine where you are in building your brand and where you need to go.
+It helps you identify your customer's perspective and position your brand based on your specific competitive evaluations.

-All of these things can actually help you to determine again where your small business sits on the path to actually being a brand.
+It also helps you to align your brand messaging by mapping your customer's motivations and determine where your small business stands on it's path to actually being a brand.